ghc/ghc/docs/users_guide/glasgow_exts.rst

 declaration, to generate a standard instance declaration for specified class.
 GHC extends this mechanism along several axes:

-* The derivation mechanism can be used separtely from the data type declaration, using the `standalone deriving mechanism
+* The derivation mechanism can be used separately from the data type declaration, using the `standalone deriving mechanism
   <#stand-alone-deriving>`__.